AyHa1810/flvc/README.md

-# flvc
+# FLVC
-Free Lossless Video Codec
+Free Lossless Video Codec, a free video format for lossless compression of videoes.

+Let's make it happen!! (jk)